New York’s 14th

 Led passage of the Puerto Rico Status Act

 In the House, alongside Rep. Velazquez and others, Alexandria helped lead negotiations and passage of the Puerto Rico Status Act, which acknowledges the U.S. as a colonizing force for the first time in history and outlines a process for Boricuas to determine their own future.
+Alexandria also successfully passed an amendment that required the U.S. military to provide an update on their efforts to clean up hazardous waste in Vieques, Puerto Rico.

-Helped elect dozens of new progressive officials
+Helped progressive officials win

 Showed up for the community